Architecture of Mesopotamia

-The architecture of Mesopotamia is ancient architecture of the region of the Tigris–Euphrates river system (also known as Mesopotamia), encompassing several distinct cultures and spanning a period from the 10th millennium BC (when the first permanent structures were built) to the 6th century BC.
+The architecture of Mesopotamia is ancient architecture of the region of the Tigris–Euphrates river system (also known as Mesopotamia), encompassing several distinct cultures, which includes Sumerians and Akkadians (Ancient Assyrians and Babylonians), spanning a period from the 10th millennium BC (when the first permanent structures were built) to the 6th century BC.
 Among the Mesopotamian architectural accomplishments are the development of urban planning, the courtyard house, and ziggurats.
 Scribes had the role of architects in drafting and managing construction for the government, nobility, or royalty.

 The study of ancient Mesopotamian architecture is based on available archaeological evidence, pictorial representation of buildings, and texts on building practices.
 According to Archibald Sayce, the primitive pictographs of the Uruk period era suggest that "Stone was scarce, but was already cut into blocks and seals.
 Brick was the ordinary building material, and with it cities, forts, temples, and houses were constructed.
 The city was provided with towers and stood on an artificial platform; the house also had a tower-like appearance.
 It was provided with a door which turned on a hinge, and could be opened with a sort of key; the city gate was on a larger scale, and seemed to have been double. ...
 Demons were feared who had wings like a bird, and the foundation stones – or rather bricks – of a house were consecrated by certain objects that were deposited under them."

 Scholarly literature usually concentrates on the architecture of temples, palaces, city walls and gates, and other monumental buildings, but occasionally one finds works on residential architecture as well.
 Archaeological surface surveys also allowed for the study of urban form in early Mesopotamian cities.

 Building materials

 Anu/White Temple ziggurat at Uruk.
-The original pyramidal structure, the "Anu Ziggurat" dates to the Sumerians around 4000 BCE, and the White Temple was built on top of it c.
-3500 BCE.
+The original pyramidal structure, the "Anu Ziggurat" dates to the Sumerians around 4000 BC, and the White Temple was built on top of it c.
+3500 BC.

 Sumerian masonry was usually mortarless although bitumen was sometimes used.
 Brick styles, which varied greatly over time, are categorized by period.